-If love is the light that dissolves all the walls, why did it make these ones thicker?
+If love is the light that dissolves all walls, why did it make these ones thicker?
 What you did was ultimately love, I know.
 Well, mixed with the quiet desperation of never making it outside the realm of Almost There.
-You wanted out so badly that you made love up.
+You wanted out so badly, you invented love.
 Love was going to work for you so well.
 You told me that so many times.
-But it’s made me like you less and less as I witnessed it all.
+But it made me like you less and less as I witnessed it all.
 I couldn’t help it.
-I feel bitter, resentful, and downright angry, even though I know the truth—that this love isn’t real.
+I feel bitter, resentful and actually angry, even though I know the truth – that this love isn’t real.

 There is nothing to be jealous of.
 This is all make-believe, I know.
 And yet here I am, standing still at the door of your made-up world, gathering my strength to knock, to be let in, to not let it show; how jealous I am.
 How mad I am.
 How unforgiving I find it all, and how beautiful I find it all, and how unbelievable I find it that you went through with it all.
 I’m standing in front of it, trying to make myself believe in the lie that you turned into truth right before our eyes.
 I just can’t get over you making the ugly this beautiful.